 It was mentioned a few times during my conference that collagen is a primary constituent in bone broth, a recently popular elixir which has been used anecdotally for centuries by our ancestors for supporting healthy digestion and immunity.

-It wasn’t until recently that the amino acids found in bone broth (which are overlap significantly with the amino acid profiles in collagen) were officially confirmed via the Scientific Method to have anti-inflammatory gut-healing properties among people with ulcerative colitis!
+It wasn’t until recently that the amino acids found in bone broth (which are overlap significantly with the amino acid profiles in collagen) were officially confirmed to have anti-inflammatory gut-healing properties among people with ulcerative colitis!
 (1)

-But given the novelty of collagen peptides as a “gut health supplement”, and the fickleness of diet culture in general (where collagen seems to be making its main debut within the past few years), many clinicians and clients dealing with leaky gut are still wondering:
+But given the novelty of collagen peptides as a “leaky gut supplement”, many clinicians and clients dealing with leaky gut are still wondering:

 - Is collagen for leaky gut legit, or is it just another trend?